MoniMurray/higher_lower/README.md

 The graphics of the 'Enter Game' button are consistent in style and colour with the game's icon for optimum user experience.

-The user's name is then used in all game and browser messages.
+The user's name is then populated in all game and browser messages.

 #### The Game Area

-This section will be displayed to the user upon successfully signing in.
+This section will be displayed to the user upon successfully signing in, with a shorter game play instruction.

 ![Game area screenshot](assets/images/README-images/game-area-display-answers.png)